The Human Truth Foundation

 For more, see:

-The Marshall Islands comes 16th-worst in the world in terms of its responsibility towards the environment.
-This is computed using 21 data sets.
-The Marshall Islands does better than average when it comes to its forested percent change 2000-202032.
-And finally, it falls into the worst 20 in its sign-up rate to major international accords on protecting the environment.
+Regarding its responsibility towards the environment, the Marshall Islands comes 16th-worst in the world.
+This rank is calculated from 21 data sets.
+The Marshall Islands does better than average for its forested percent change 2000-202034.
+And finally, it falls into the worst-performing 20 in its sign-up rate to major international accords on protecting the environment.

 Forest Area Change 2000-2020